gaharavara/snipppets_js/react-res/readme.md

 ### [X] (1:58:16) Class-based Components
 Class components
-As we go to an advanced level we notice, Functional components are not enough ( i.e. lack functionality, which we can only implement through Class components )
+As we go to an advanced level we notice, Functional components are not enough ( i.e. lack functionality, which we can only implement through Class components like states, lifecycle methods etc. )

 ```javascript
 import React from "react";